ScriptureWay

 Download a printable PDF of this post.

-Paul Mosaic at Chora Church Istanbul - 123RF Photo - Used under license
+"I Am Not Ashamed of the Gospel" - Romans 1:16 - Paul Mosaic at Chora Church Istanbul - 123RF Photo - Used under license

 "For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek."
 (Romans 1:16)